ravendb/book/Intro/Intro.md

 same easy-reading feeling of your favorite blogger.
 If I've accomplished what I set out to do, this will be neither dry documentation, nor a reference book.
 If you need either, you can read the [online RavenDB documentation](http://ravendb.net/docs).
 This is not to say that the book is purely my musings;
-the content is also borne from the training course we've been teaching for the past five years and the formalization of our internal on-boarding training.
+the content is also born from the training course we've been teaching for the past eight years and the formalization of our internal on-boarding training.

 By the end of this book, you're going to have a far better understanding of how and why RavenDB is put together.